SpikeHD/GlacierDiskInfo/README.md

 - `libglacierdisk`
   - [ ] Support more unix-like platforms (FreeBSD, OpenBSD, etc.)
+    - This would probably entail expanding the `libatasmart` library to support more platforms
 - `glacierdisk-gui`
   - [ ] Theming
   - [ ] Move to Dioxus [blitz](https://github.com/DioxusLabs/blitz) (whenever that's out/stable-ish)